Find Trade Colleges

 $22,242 Average Tuition & Fees

 Davenport University did quite well in this year’s ranking of the best value places for trade school students to get a bachelor’s degree.
 It came in at #19 on the list.
-Davenport University is a medium-sized private not-for-profit school situated in Grand Rapids, Michigan.
-It awarded 935 bachelor’s degrees in 2021-2022.
+Located in Grand Rapids, Michigan, the medium-sized private not-for-profit school awarded 935 diplomas to qualifed bachelor’s degree students in 2021-2022.

 Out-of-state tuition fees for undergraduate students at Davenport University are $22,242 per year.
 On average, bachelor’s degree students take out $28,433 in loans while pursuing their degree.

 One thing to take note of is that Davenport University does offer online classes in some areas.
-In fact, around 78% of the undergraduate population registered for at least one online class in 2020-2021.
+To give an idea of how popular online courses are at the school, 78% of undergraduates took at least one course online in 2020-2021.

 Full Davenport University Report